Creative

 A bachelor’s degree in a creative-related field, such as graphic design, television production, advertising and publishing, might be seen as advantageous by some employers.
 However, what really matters in the creative industry is the professionals’ portfolio.
 An excellent portfolio is usually worth more than every degree which is why creatives start working on their portfolio as soon as possible and rarely do a postgraduate degree.

-Speak with David Sims about Creative
+Speak with Chris Ward about Creative

 Salt News